jlcarr/LeetCode/README.md

 - **Memory**: 13.9 MB
 - **Solution**: Recursively look for leaves, and append the lists in order, then compare for the two trees.

+### Problem 875
+- **Name**: Koko Eating Bananas
+- **Runtime**: 356 ms
+- **Memory**: 15.5 MB
+- **Solution**: We can put bounds on the answer, because k must be at most the number of bananas in the largest pile, and greater than 0.
+We can then binary search for the solution on the cusp when when if becomes infeasible.

 ### Problem 876
 - **Name**: Middle of the Linked List
 - **Runtime**: 47 ms